-ROBERT K. RHAMY, M.D., Professor of Urology and Head of the Division H. EARL GINN, Associate Professor of Urology HARRY S. SHELLEY, M.D., Associate Professor of Urology, Emeritus PAUL E. TESCHAN, M.D., Associate Professor of Urology EDWARD H. BARKSDALE, M.D., Associate Clinical Professor of Urology, Emeritus CHARLES E. HAINES, JR., M.D., Associate Clinical Professor of Urology OSCAR CARTER, M.D., Assistant Clinical Professor of Urology ALBERT P. ISENHOUR, M.D., Assistant Clinical Professor of Urology TOM E. NESBITT, M.D., Assistant Clinical Professor of Urology PHILLIP P. PORCH, JR., M.D., Assistant Clinical Professor of Urology JOHN M. TUDOR, M.D., Assistant Clinical Professor of Urology ROBERT H. EDWARDS, M.D., Clinical Instructor in Urology ROBERT E. McClellan, M.D., Clinical Instructor in Urology and to understand and utilize basic laboratory procedures employed in clinical medicine.
-Students are divided into small tutorial groups for intensive work with patients on the wards at Vanderbilt University Hospital, the Veterans Administration Hospital, and Nashville General Hospital.
+ROBERT K. RHAMY, M.D., Professor of Urology and Head of the Division H. EARL GINN., M.D., Associate Professor of Urology HARRY S. SHELLEY, M.D., Associate Professor of Urology, Emeritus PAUL E. TESCHAN, M.D., Associate Professor of Urology EDWARD H. BARKSDALE, M.D., Associate Clinical Professor of Urology, Emeritus CHARLES E. HAINES, JR., M.D., Associate Clinical Professor of Urology OSCAR CARTER, M.D., Assistant Clinical Professor of Urology ALBERT P. ISENHOUR, M.D., Assistant Clinical Professor of Urology TOM E. NESBITT, M.D., Assistant Clinical Professor of Urology PHILLIP P. PORCH, JR., M.D., Assistant Clinical Professor of Urology JOHN M. TUDOR, M.D., Assistant Clinical Professor of Urology ROBERT H. EDWARDS, M.D., Clinical Instructor in Urology ROBERT E. McClellan, M.D., Clinical Instructor in Urology

+501. METHODS IN CLINICAL SCIENCE.
+An interdepartmental course designed to acquaint the student with the techniques, methods, and basic principles necessary to take careful histories, perform thorough physical examinations, and to understand and utilize basic laboratory procedures employed in clinical medicine.
+Students are divided into small tutorial groups for intensive work with patients on the wards at Vanderbilt University Hospital. the Veterans Administration Hospital, and Nashville General Hospital.
 Similar tutorial groups are utilized in the laboratory where students learn methods for examining urine, blood, sputum, gastric contents, feces, and body fluids.
 An introduction to neurologic diagnostic methods is included in the course.
 Additional training is given in special problems which relate to examination of pediatric, surgical, and obstetrical patients.
 Radiological techniques are correlated with instructional sessions.
 Correlative sessions are interspersed with the above.
 In these sessions, methods by which the history, physical examination, and laboratory aids can be used to arrive at diagnosis and decisions regarding further study and treatment are conducted by interdepartmental groups.
 Drs.
 Liddle, Pennington, Hartmann, Minot, and the faculty of the Department of Medicine; Dr. Karzon and members of the Department of Pediatrics; Dr. Foster and members of the Department of Surgery; Dr. Goss and members of the Department of Obstetrics-Gynecology; Dr. Klatte and members of the Department of Radiology; Dr. Shapiro and members of the Department of Pathology; members of the Departments of Anatomy, Pharmacology, and Biochemistry.